contentstack/contentstack-ios/README.md

 To use this SDK on iOS platform, you will have to install the SDK according to the steps given below.

-##### Manual

-1. Download the [Latest iOS SDK release](https://www.contentstack.com/docs/platforms/ios/ios_sdk_latest) and extract the zip file to your local disk.
-2. Drag and drop Contentstack.framework into your project folder in Xcode.
-A window will appear, prompting you to choose one of the options for adding files.
-Click the ‘Destination’ checkbox to copy items into the destination group’s folder.
-This will add the SDK to your project.
-3. In the project editor, select your app under TARGETS.
-Under the General tab, open Linked Frameworks and Libraries and add the following libraries:
-- CoreGraphics.framework
-- MobileCoreServices.framework
-- Security.framework
-- SystemConfiguration.framework

-4. In your target app, click on the Build Settings tab and add the -ObjC flag to Other Linker Flags.

 ##### CocoaPods

 1. Add the following line to your Podfile: